 After James Logan died in 1751, his son William inherited Stenton.
 William and his wife Hannah and their family used Stenton as a summer home, and lived in the city in the winter.
-They employed paid and indentured servants and enslaved Africans.
+They employed paid and indentured servants and owned enslaved Africans.

 Dinah, an enslaved woman, who lived and labored at Stenton for over 50 years, was part of Hannah Emlen Logan's dowry property (that means that Hannah's father gave Dinah to Hannah when she married William).
 Dinah, her daughter Bess, and grandson Cyrus lived and labored at Stenton.
-The Logans purchased Dinah's husband at her request in 1757, reuniting the couple, after he became ill while enslaved at another plantation.
+The Logans purchased Dinah's husband at her request in 1757, uniting the couple, after he became ill while enslaved at another plantation.
 In 1776, the Logans granted Dinah's request for freedom.
 Soon after that, William and Hannah Logan died, just as America's war for independence was beginning.
 Their son George, who was across the ocean studying medicine in Scotland, next inherited Stenton.
 In 1772, Dinah's daughter Bess was already free.
 Also in 1776, Hannah Logan signed a certificate stating that Dinah's grandson Cyrus would be free at age 21.
-According to oral history, Dinah was a paid housekeeper during the Revolutionary War, and she kept British soldiers from burning the house down after the Battle of Germantown in the fall of 1777.
+According to indentured servant: a worker in a contract with an employer for a certain length of time in exchange for the cost of transportation across the ocean. inherit: to receive something from an ancestor at the ancestor's death dowry: the money, goods, or estate that a woman brings to her husband in marriage oral history, Dinah was a paid housekeeper during the Revolutionary War, and she kept British soldiers from burning the house down after the Battle of Germantown in the fall of 1777.
 Dinah stayed and worked hard at Stenton as a paid servant until her death on February 21, 1805.
 She was buried in Deborah Logan's garden.
 According to Deborah, Dinah wished to be buried at Stenton.